1414213/scwin2/README.md

 "Reversed": false,
 "SwipeAlongXElseY": true
 ```
-Scrolls the mouse wheel using a trackpad.&ensp;*IsWheelElseSwipe* sets whether the trackpad functions like a scroll wheel.&ensp;*Sensitivity* sets how much a swipe scrolls the mouse.&ensp;*Reversed* reverses input from swiping and increments the scroll wheel counterclockwise when set to true.&ensp;*SwipeAlongXElseY* specifies whether swipes should travel horizontally or vertically.
+Sets a trackpad to simulate scrolling the mouse wheel.&ensp;*IsWheelElseSwipe* sets whether input is given by swiveling the trackpad or by swiping it.&ensp;*Sensitivity* sets how much a swivel or swipe scrolls the mouse.&ensp;*Reversed* reverses the direction swivels and swipes scroll.&ensp;*SwipeAlongXElseY* specifies whether swipes should travel horizontally or vertically.

 ### PadSlideButtonCross
 ```